-Problem identified that • There are significant gaps in Hawaii's impaired driving data. the countermeasure There are deficiencies in data sharing data access data addrossos • There are denciencies in data sharing, data access, data addresses integration and timely reporting.
-Link between problem • To gain a better and more accurate understanding of the ID and countermeasure impaired driving issue in Hawaii, we must Identify the data gaps strategy and address them with colutions such as bottor data collection Strategy and address them with solutions such as better data conection, greater access to the data, integration of data, analysis of the data, etc. Countermeasures and • NHTSA's Uniform Guideline No. 8 for Impaired Driving - Program justifications Evaluation and Data Performance targets the • (C-5) Core Performance Target #5 - Alcohol-Impaired Driving countermeasure Fatalities strategy will address By making improvements to impaired driving data, stakeholders will have a better understanding of the issues they must address and address them appropriately.
+Problem identified that the countermeasure addresses There are significant gaps in Hawaii's impaired driving data.
+There are deficiencies in data sharing, data access, data integration and timely reporting.
+Link between problem ID and countermeasure strategy To gain a better and more accurate understanding of the impaired driving issue in Hawaii, we must Identify the data gaps and address them with solutions such as better data collection, greater access to the data, integration of data, analysis of the data, etc. Countermeasures and NHTSA's Uniform Guideline No. 8 for Impaired Driving - Program justifications Evaluation and Data Performance targets the • (C-5) Core Performance Target #5 - Alcohol-Impaired Driving countermeasure Fatalities strategy will address By making improvements to impaired driving data, stakeholders will have a better understanding of the issues they must address and address them appropriately.
 This, in turn, will hopefully lead to decreases in alcohol-impaired driving fatalities.
 Estimated Funding 2024- FFY 2024 estimated amount: \$335,008.00 2026: \$966,855 FFY 2025 estimated amount: \$343,384.00 FFY 2026 estimated amount: \$288,463.00 Funding sources: FAST 154AL, 164AL, 405d BIL 154AL, 164AL, 405d Supplemental BIL 405d

-Project Considerations Potential subrecipients: HDOT, Judiciary, county police departments Description of considerations th nat will be used to determine what projects to fund to implement Countermeasure #1:
+Project Considerations Potential subrecipients: HDOT, Judiciary, county police departments Description of considerations that will be used to determine what projects to fund to implement

+Countermeasure #1: